 The Transfer Rules That Actually Matter

-One rule matters more than everything else combined: use your provider's official ISA transfer form.
+One rule matters more than everything else: use your provider's official ISA transfer form.
 Withdrawing money from an ISA and depositing it elsewhere means that money permanently loses its tax-free status.
 No exceptions, no appeals, no way to reverse it.

 - Transfer all or part of your balance at any time, to any eligible provider